 Upon approval of the entire Board, we may from time to time under the Incentive Award Plan grant to any independent director options, restricted or deferred shares, dividend equivalents or other awards.
 The Board selects the independent directors to whom equity-based awards under the Incentive Award Plan will be granted and establishes the terms and conditions of the awards based on recommendations and advice from the Compensation Committee.
-Based on the advice and recommendations of an independent compensation consultant retained by the Compensation Committee, the Board approved an award to each independent director of 2,500 restricted Common Shares during 2006, 2,000 restricted Common Shares during 2004.
+Based on the advice and recommendations of an independent compensation consultant retained by the Compensation Committee, the Board approved an award to each independent director of 2,500 restricted Common Shares during 2006, 2,000 restricted Common Shares during 2005 and 750 restricted Common Shares during 2004.
 The restrictions on the shares shall cease to apply with respect to one-third of the shares which are the subject of each grant, and those shares will vest, on each December 31st following the date of grant.
-Dividends are paid on the restricted Common Shares from the date of the grant.
-All future grants of restricted Common Shares to independent directors will be the subject of a separate grant by the Board.
+Dividends are paid on the restricted Common Shares to independent directors will be the subject of a separate grant by the Board.